Over 25 years of experience in personal injury law

 Personal Injury and Wrongful Death

-Personal injury and wrongful death claims are very similar in Florida.
+Personal injury claims and wrongful death claims are very similar in Florida.
 Both stem from someone’s actions causing injury to another person.
 And those actions can either be negligent, such as in a car accident, or intentional, such as in an assault.

 In fact, according to Florida law, a wrongful death claim is effectively just a personal injury claim brought after the injured person dies.
 It seeks compensation for most of the same damages.
 The primary difference is the party bringing the claim.
 In personal injury, it’s the injured person, and in wrongful death, it’s the deceased’s estate.